-In this case the rule of thumb is that men are more threatened by being controlled than are woman, and woman are more threatened by abandonment and loneliness.
+In this case, the rule of thumb is that men are more threatened by being controlled than are women, and woman are more threatened by abandonment and loneliness.
 There may be some genetics involved in this generalization.
 Think about it.

 Men have been the hunters for tens of thousands of years.

 The last thing you want to lose when on the hunt is your freedom to act.
 Picture a group of men some ten thousand years ago out together trying to bring down some big wild game.
 The women couldn’t do this because such behavior was beyond them during pregnancy.